EPenrose/python-challenge/README.md

 # python-challenge

-I've create a Python script that analyzes the records to calculate each of the following values:
+I've created a Python script that analyzes the records to calculate each of the following values:

 The total number of months included in the dataset